-- What can you do as a remainderman?
+- What can we do as a remainderman?

-Under a normal will, you can divide up pieces of of your estate: the trees, minerals, water, air, structures on the dirt.
+Under a normal will, you can divide up pieces of your estate: the trees, minerals, water, air, structures on the dirt, etc.

 Not only can you divide up the different types of things one can own, but you can also divide up the time period that you own it, present or future.

 What a life estate does is give the ownership of the estate to someone else in the future.
 You retain the right to live and use the property as long as you’re alive.

 In short, you have given away the future ownership.

 In a case where the kids have the future ownership, then they own that remainder interest.
 With a life estate, the kids do own the property in a sense.
 Unlike a will, this cannot be changed by the parents in the future.